 And today we also remember all the victims of road accidents: let us pray for them, for their relatives, and let us make efforts to prevent accidents.

 I would also like to mention World Fisheries Day, which will be held the day after tomorrow.

-I affectionately greet you all, pilgrims from Italy and other parts of the world.
-I greet the faithful of Madrid, Ibiza and Warsaw, and the members of the Council of the World Union of Catholic Teachers.
-I greet the groups from Aprilia, San Ferdinando di Puglia and Sant’Antimo; the FIDAS Association of Orta Nova, and the participants in the “Day of Sharing” of the Apostolic Movement of the Blind.
+I affectionately greet you all, pilgrims from Italy and from other parts of the world.
+I greet the faithful from Madrid, Ibiza and Warsaw, and the members of the Council of the World Union of Catholic Teachers.
+I greet the groups from Aprilia, San Ferdinando di Puglia and Sant’Antimo; the fidas Association of Orta Nova, and the participants in the “Day of Sharing” of the Apostolic Movement of the Blind.
 A special greeting goes to the Ecuadorian community in Rome, which is celebrating the Virgen del Quinche.
 And a greeting to the young people of the Immacolata.